Has a teacher or health professional suggested a psychological assessment?

 “The way I communicate is often misunderstood.
 I experience sensory discomfort, and the way I enjoy moving or holding my body is perceived as odd by others.
 Could I be autistic?”

-This assessment evaluates verbal and nonverbal social communication and interactions, sensory processing, your development of relationships, patterns of behaviour, interests and activities, and experience of change and routine.
+This assessment evaluates verbal and nonverbal differences in social communication and interactions, sensory processing, your development of relationships, patterns of behaviour, interests and activities, and experience of change and routine.
+Reports are written inclusive of affirming language and diagnostic criteria.
+Traditional criteria as written in the DSM-5-TR is provided to meet requirements for funding bodies such as NDIS.
+An NDIS access form is provided if you wish to access funding.

 Step 3: REPORT WRITING

-On completion of a formal assessment a detailed report will be complied outlining background and medical information, clinical observations throughout the assessment, results with interpretation from the psychologist and practical recommendations for the child, parents, schools, and GP’s where relevant.
+On completion of a formal assessment a detailed report will be compiled outlining background information, clinical observations throughout the assessment, results with interpretation from the psychologist and practical recommendations for the child, parents, schools, and GP’s where relevant.
+This report is concise as possible (2-3 pages) for readability purposes.

 Step 4: FEEDBACK

 This is the last but most essential stage.
 A feedback session allows the psychologist to walk you through the results and communicate what they mean.
 It’s your chance to clarify anything you may be unsure of, and to discuss the results directly with the psychologist.
-You will be provided with a digital copy of the report and two paper copies.
+You will be provided with a digital copy of the report (paper copies on request).